Skip to content

 When we throw an object vertically upward, it will accelerate vertically upward.
 The object will travel a certain distance (along the parabolic path) before it starts decelerating and finally falls to the ground.
 As the object is traveling along the parabolic paths, it follows a trajectory.
 We can describe the maximum height of an object as the highest vertical position attained by an object.

+If you plot a graph to trace the motion and position of the object, you will observe that as soon as it reaches a certain height along the y-axis.
+The object will now start coming down to the ground.
 Initially, when we throw an object vertically upward, it will accelerate along the trajectory.
 The acceleration will start reducing until the body reaches a certain height where it can no longer move upward again.
 The body will then start coming back to the ground after reaching it is peak height which we call maximum height.

 Maximum Height Formula